andersmurphy/andersmurphy-blog/resources/posts/2015-09-10-enabling-multidex-on-android.md

 ## Step 3: Sync
 Sync the project with the gradle files and MultiDex will now be enabled.
 No more 65k limit for your app!

-Check out [this project](https://github.com/andersmurphy/chain/commit/4462327da5849f6ac7c4a41e290d84dc6f016b21) for an example of how to set up MultiDex.